 The Senate provides faculty and graduate students with several grant opportunities.
 These programs are administered by the Senate's Council on Research and Instructional Resources (CRIR).Departmental administrators can access their current research grant information here

 Faculty Research Grants

-Funding for the Academic Senate Faculty Research Grants Program has been graciously provided by the chancellor.
-The aim of these small grants is to support both quantitative and qualitative faculty research efforts, as well as faculty development across the campus.
+Funding for the Academic Senate Faculty Research Grants Program is graciously provided by the chancellor.
+The aim of these small grants is to support faculty research efforts, as well as faculty development, across the campus.
 Application deadline: annually, at the end of winter quarter.

-Domestic and international travel grants are offered to support travel to organized national and international conferences for the purpose of presenting and discussing novel research results or creative work.
-Travel grants are limited to one virtual or domestic trip (U.S., Canada, Mexico, Puerto Rico) per fiscal year; every other year funding for an overseas trip may be requested in lieu of virtual/domestic travel.
+Domestic and international travel grants support faculty travel to national and international conferences for the purpose of presenting and discussing novel research results or creative work.
+Travel grants are limited to one virtual or domestic trip (U.S., Canada, Mexico, Puerto Rico) per fiscal year.
+Alternatively, funding for an international trip may be requested every other year, in lieu of virtual/domestic travel.
 Note that faculty travel grants are not subject to the list of restricted states covered by AB 1887; that policy only applies to state funds (i.e. faculty research grants).

 The Doctoral Student Travel Grant awards travel funds to graduate students who have been invited or selected to present a paper, present research, perform or exhibit at a major professional conference or meeting.
-Applicants must be doctoral students who are advanced to candidacy, or master of fine arts (M.F.A.) students who are in their second year of study and in candidacy prior to travel.
-Students are eligible to receive one Doctoral Student Travel Grants, one of which may be used for international travel, during their graduate career at UCSB.
+Applicants must be doctoral students who have advanced to candidacy, or Master of Fine Arts students who are in their second year of study and in candidacy prior to travel.
+Students are eligible to receive two in-person Doctoral Student Travel Grants, one of which may be used for international travel, during their graduate career at UCSB.
 A student who receives a grant for a virtual conference will still be eligible to receive two grants for in-person conferences.